q3k/chubby75/README.md

 Acknowledgments
 ---------------

-Thanks to Niklas Fauth for donating two boards.
+Thanks to Niklas Fauth for donating two boards and partially tracing out the PHYs.
 Thanks to carrotIndustries for assisting with the preliminary RE process at Glühweinprogrammiernacht 2018.

 License
 -------